 - there must be sufficient evidence to show a good, arguable case;

-- It must be just and convenient.
+- it must be just and convenient.

 ii Obtaining evidence

 Evidence and information can be obtained in the BVI both at the pre-action stage and during the proceedings themselves.
 The regime for first-party discovery – that is, discovery from the defendant him or herself – is wider than third-party discovery; indeed, the CPR does not contain any provisions for third-party discovery similar to those in England and Wales.
 In broad terms, in civil cases, the law of evidence of England and Wales has been adopted in the BVI.
-The primary test is one of relevance; that is, evidence is admissible if, 'if it were accepted, could it rationally affect, whether directly or indirectly, the assessment of the probability of the existence of a fact in issue in the proceedings'.46
+The primary test is one of relevance; that is, evidence is admissible 'if it were accepted, could it rationally affect, whether directly or indirectly, the assessment of the probability of the existence of a fact in issue in the proceedings'.56

 Disclosure in the course of proceedings

-The BVI follows English procedure and practice in respect of first-party disclosure.50 Documents can be withheld on the grounds of privilege.
-This can be either litigation privilege (documents prepared for the dominant purpose of providing professional legal services in relation to actual or contemplated legal proceedings, or documents prepared for the dominant purpose of preparing for or conducting the proceedings) or legal professional privilege generally (documents prepared for the dominant purpose of giving the client legal advice).
+The BVI follows English procedure and practice in respect of first-party disclosure.59 Documents can be withheld on the grounds of privilege.
+This can be either litigation privilege (documents prepared for the dominant purpose of providing professional legal services in relation to actual or contemplated legal proceedings, or documents prepared for the dominant purpose of preparing for or conducting the proceedings) or legal professional privilege generally (documents prepared for the dominant purpose of giving a client legal advice).

 Privilege can be defeated by fraud.
-That does not mean that, if a privileged document discusses or relates to fraud, the privilege is overcome; the document must itself be used in furtherance of the fraud to defeat privilege.
+That does not mean that, if a privileged document discusses or relates to fraud, the privilege is overcome: the document must itself be used in furtherance of the fraud to defeat privilege.